-The funding program supports the development of novel therapeutics (small molecule, biologic, ATMP), medical devices and diagnostics for unmet medical needs, as well as repurposing of existing drugs for new indications.
-Projects can come from any medical field.
+SPARK-BIH supports the development of novel therapeutics (small molecule, biologics, ATMP, gene therapy), medical devices and diagnostics, as well as the repurposing of existing drugs for new indications.
+Translational research projects can come from any medical field.
 SPARK-BIH empowers project teams to overcome translational hurdles through Education, Mentoring & Funding and Entrepreneurship support.

 Program Overview: Budget and Duration